kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

 **Mitigation:** This change corrects a race condition/atomicity violation, ensuring Pod updates are treated as proper transactions (we shouldn't run a new image if we can't secure the resources for its accompanying spec).
 We will explicitly document this behavioral shift.
+Image updates blocked by a deferred resize will be recorded in a Kubelet log line.

 ## Design Details